cheryllium/spew/README.md

 # spew
-easy web scaffolding with lisp | scaffold parenthetically for easy webpages
+easy webpage scaffolding with lisp | scaffold parenthetically for easy webpages

 ## what it does